El cristo feo: Plot

 Ordalisa is a domestic worker who lives in a small and modest room without windows.
-One morning she starts to hear a voice calling her by her name.
+One morning she starts to hear a voice calling her name.
 After searching all over the room for the source of the voice, she discovers that it is coming from an old and ugly crucifix made of wood.
-Ordalisa finds herself puzzled by the incident, without knowing if the voice is real or a product of the loneliness she feels from living alone and not counting on family.
+Ordalisa finds herself puzzled by the incident, without knowing if the voice is real or a product of the loneliness, she feels from living alone and not counting on family.

 Ordalisa's employers ask her to move with them to one of the empty rooms in the house and she gladly accepts.
-In the following days, the ugly crucifix starts to motivate Ordalisa to be more assertive and to not be ashamed of expressing her desires and to get ready better.
-One day on which she goes to her boss arranging his collection of stamps, she asks him if he gets bored of doing the same things every day.
-He remains pondering the question and notices that until then, he had never thought of Ordalisa as a person; but only as an extra part of the house.
-Little by little, the two become friends - which awakens jealousy in her other employer, his wife.
+In the following days, the ugly crucifix starts to motivate Ordalisa to be more assertive, to not be ashamed of expressing her desires, and to get ready better.
+One day she sees her boss arranging his collection of stamps and asks him if he gets bored doing the same things every day.
+He ponders the question and realizes that until then he had never thought of Ordalisa as a person, but only as an extra part of the house.
+Little by little, the two become friends, which awakens jealousy in her other employer, the man's wife.

-Ordalisa continues the daily conversations with the ugly crucifix - but the imperfections of the figure keep bothering her, so she thinks about fixing them herself.
+Ordalisa continues the daily conversations with the ugly crucifix, but the imperfections of the figure keep bothering her, so she thinks about fixing them herself.
 Although Ordalisa has no confidence in her wood carving ability, the ugly crucifix gives her encouragement and convinces her to try.
-She buys tools and starts the task of carving the figure, an activity she finds greatly stimulating, and in which she performs much better that she had thought, but that she can only carry out in the brief moments she is free from domestic tasks.
+She buys tools and starts the task of carving the figure, an activity she finds greatly stimulating, and in which she performs much better that she had thought.
+However, she can only work on carving during the brief moments she is free from domestic tasks.
 The idea of opening her own workshop appears more and more attractive.

 The boss falls ill and Ordalisa becomes closer to him.
-One day she decides to show the ugly crucifix to him and her boss is surprised by her talent, but after looking for some tools finds him dead.
+One day she decides to show the ugly crucifix to him, and her boss is surprised by her talent, but after looking for some tools she finds him dead.
 Ordalisa is very sad and decides to carve the face of the ugly crucifix to look like her boss.
 The crucifix encourages her in this and in all of the changes that occur, such as making a native plait for it and removing the figure from the cross to represent it resurrected.
 However, one day the boss' wife enters Ordalisa's room and sees the ugly crucifix with the face of her husband, sending her into a fit of anger which causes her to throw the figure into the fire, not caring how much Ordalisa tried to stop her.

 Ordalisa collects her things and leaves the house.
-Although she knows that she will not listen to the ugly crucifix anymore, she goes happily feeling free, thinking of all the images that live in her mind and that now she is set on carving.
+Although she knows that she won't hear the voice of the ugly crucifix anymore, she feels happy and free, thinking of all the images she now hopes to carve.